 Macadamia nuts are together with Kona Coffee two of the ‘signature crops’ of Hawaii – and they are good for your health!

-Macadamia nuts and Hawaiian Treats
+Macadamia nuts in local food and candies

 Macadamia nuts are one of the ‘signature crops’ of Hawaii.
-Macadamias are used in different menu items, ranging from macadamia nut coffee, to macadamia nut pesto to macadamia nut butter.
+Macadamias are used in different menu items, ranging from macadamia nut coffee to macadamia nut pesto to macadamia nut butter.
 The nuts can be eaten raw or roasted, whole or chopped.

 Some of our favorite macadamia snacks include chocolate covered macadamia nuts or white chocolate macadamia nut cookies.
 You are sure to encounter some of these items on your vacation on the Big Island and when you do, we heartily recommend you try them.
-Did you know that macadamia nuts also are extremely healthy?

 Macadamia nut health benefits